 Rushville is a tiny village located in the state of New York.
 With a population of 665 people and two constituent neighborhoods, Rushville is the 790th largest community in New York.
-Rushville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Rushville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Rushville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Rushville is a village of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Rushville who work in personal care services (16.00%), food service (14.15%), and maintenance occupations (8.62%).
+Unlike some villages, Rushville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rushville are a mix of both white- and blue-collar jobs.
+Overall, Rushville is a village of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Rushville who work in food service (17.01%), personal care services (13.89%), and sales jobs (9.03%).

 The people who call Rushville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rushville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rushville include English, Italian, Irish, and Polish.
+The greatest number of Rushville residents report their race to be White.
+Important ancestries of people in Rushville include Italian, Irish, German, and Polish.

 The most common language spoken in Rushville is English.
 Other important languages spoken here include Spanish and German.